Last week, I did something I never thought I’d do.

 I started a podcast.

 “Fantastic.
-Another random dude who thinks he can do a podcast because he listened to an episode of Serial and bought a Blue Snowball microphone on Amazon Prime Day.” – You, probably
+Another random dude who thinks he can start a podcast because he listened to an episode of Serial and bought a Blue Snowball microphone on Amazon Prime Day.” – You, probably

 I hear ya.
 I’ve even said the exact same thing in the past.